 - Time to Restore Service—How long it takes an organization to recover from a failure in production

-If you’re proficient at DORA metrics and still failing to see the needle move for the business, then it’s probably time to start thinking about end-to-end Flow Metrics.
+If you’re proficient at DORA standards and metrics and still failing to see the needle move for the business, then it’s probably time to start thinking about end-to-end Flow Metrics.

 Value Stream Management and Flow Metrics: Measure The Whole System